The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 If you’re serious about fading dark spots, retinoids (like retinol) should be on your radar.
 They work by speeding up your skin’s natural renewal process, which helps old pigmented cells shed and new, even-toned skin come to the surface.

-But, and it’s a big but, retinoids can be harsh, especially in colder months when your skin is already feeling dry and sensitive.
+But, and it’s a big thing, retinoids can be harsh, especially in colder months when your skin is already feeling dry and sensitive.
 So you’ve got to ease in gently.

 How to Start Using Retinoids in Fall & Winter:

-• Start slow: Use just twice a week (like Monday and Thursday)
+• Start slow: Use it just twice a week (like Monday and Thursday)

 • Apply to dry skin: After cleansing, wait 20 minutes before applying.
 Wet skin = faster absorption = more irritation